Daryl Katz: Rogers Place and Edmonton Ice District (former Arena District)

-Katz has said that he bought the Oilers because he saw Edmonton's need for a new arena as an opportunity to be the catalyst for the revitalization of Edmonton's downtown core.
-Following public consultations and negotiations with the City of Edmonton, Katz Group and the city agreed to a public-private partnership to build Rogers Place arena, which would see the city retain ownership of the new arena, and Katz Group operate it (under OEG).
-The City's portion of arena funding will be paid through a Community Revitalization Levy and will not result in any new cost to taxpayers.
+Katz has said that he bought the Oilers because he saw Edmonton's need for a new arena as an opportunity to be a catalyst for the revitalization of Edmonton's downtown core.
+Following public consultations and negotiations with the City of Edmonton, Katz Group and the city agreed to a public-private partnership to build the Rogers Place arena, which would see the city retain ownership of the building, while the Katz Group would operate it.
+The City's portion of the arena funding would be paid through a Community Revitalization Levy and not result in any cost to taxpayers.
 Construction on the project began March 2014.

-Opened in September 2016, Rogers Place was marketed as one of North America's most advanced sports & entertainment venues, active year-round and featuring a 24,000 square foot grand entrance-way called the Ford Hall which can be used as public/private programmable space.
+Opened in September 2016, Rogers Place was marketed as one of North America's most advanced sports & entertainment venues, active year-round and featuring a 24,000 square foot grand entrance-way called Ford Hall which can be used as public/private programmable space.

-With Rogers Place at its core, Katz Group began construction of the Edmonton Arena District (EAD), which was to be one of Canada's largest mixed-use sports and entertainment development.
+With Rogers Place at its core, the Katz Group began construction of the Edmonton Arena District (EAD), which was to be one of Canada's largest mixed-use sports and entertainment development.
 The EAD was planned to cover 25 contiguous acres of downtown Edmonton, and feature a 50,000 square foot public plaza, two office towers, a JW Marriott Hotel, a Gateway casino, over 1,000 luxury condos and rental apartments, and 270,000 square feet of retail space at a total cost of approximately $2.5 billion.
 In 2014, it was announced that the City of Edmonton and Stantec would be the major tenants of the two respective office towers.
 Stantec's tower will be the tallest in Edmonton at 69 stories.

 The Edmonton Arena District was formally renamed the Ice District on July 13, 2015.